 From hair loss to headaches, be it for thin or thick hair, there is an underlying opinion that hair extensions are not safe.
 People say that they are bad for your hair.
-However, before holding into this opinion, one must first find out, if the actual extensions damage your hair!
+However, before holding into this opinion, one must first find out if the actual extensions damage your hair!
 Or maybe it’s the incorrect and poor fusion methods that are to blame?
 Some women add hair strands that weigh as much as 300 grams or even more!
-Others ignore the general advice, which is the number one reason why this belief is so ingrained into our minds.
+Others ignore the general advice, which is the number one reason why this belief is so ingrained in our minds.

 What Can Cause Hair Damage?

-The biggest issue with hair extensions is not the extensions but the people that are handing them.
+The biggest issue with hair extensions is not the extensions but the people that are handling them.
 Be it from inexperienced stylists that damage your hair or from super heavy hair sets that do indeed cause headaches/scalp pain and even hair loss.
 For more on which weight hair extensions you should get, please see our buying guide.
 What’s the magical number?
 The weight should not be more than 200 grams.

 Damaging Hair Extensions by Design

 There is no real damage that we count as damage.
 In other others, you won’t suffer from hair loss or thinner hair.
-Most of the time it’s a direct result of applying various chemicals onto hair to remove the extensions.
+Most of the time, it’s a direct result of applying various chemicals to hair to remove the extensions.

 Another reason why some girls end up with damage to their locks is avoiding hair maintenance or not doing it properly.
 Each extension type has some maintenance requirements that should be followed to keep them and your natural strands healthy and beautiful.

-Those who ignore those rules might end up with a mess.
+Those who ignore those rules might end up in a mess.
 For example, if you don’t brush your hair, your natural strands and the extensions will get all tangled up.
 Creating dreadlocks and there will be no other way to remove the extensions than by forcefully pulling them out, or even worse, cutting the hair.